slexisvn/query_engine/docs/01-frontend/05-the-lexer.md

 }
 ```

 The whole query is tokenized up front into an array, not streamed on demand.
-For a SQL statement that is the right trade — queries are short, and the parser wants to look ahead by an arbitrary number of tokens, which chapter 6 depends on.
+This makes lookahead straightforward, as chapter 6 shows.
+It also stores the complete token sequence in memory; extremely large generated queries make that tradeoff more visible.

 ## The keyword table builds itself